-Place dried herbs in a clean quart jar.
-Pour enough oil to cover herbs by at least 1 inch and leave at least 1/2 inch of space at the top of the jar so the herbs will have room to expand.
+• Pour enough oil to cover herbs by at least 1" and leave at least 1/2" of space at the top of the jar so the herbs will have room to expand.
 If your herbs soak up all of the oil, then pour more oil on top to ensure that the herbs are completely covered.
-Stir well and cap the jar tightly.

-Place the jar on a warm, sunny windowsill and shake once or more per day.
-You can also cover the jar with a brown paper bag if you prefer that to direct sunlight.

-After 4 to 6 weeks, strain the herbs out of the oil using cheesecloth.
+- Stir well and cap the jar tightly. - Place the jar on a warm, sunny windowsill and shake once or more per day.
+You can also cover the jar with a brown paper bag if you prefer that to direct sunlight. - After 4-6 weeks, strain the herbs out of the oil using cheesecloth.
 Make sure to squeeze out every precious drop of oil!

-Pour into glass bottles and store in a cool dark place.
-Vitamin E oil may also be added to prolong the shelf-life.
-The oil should keep for at least a year if stored properly
+• Pour into glass bottles and store in a cool dark place.
+The oil should keep for at least a year.
+Vitamin E oil may also be added to prolong the shelf life.